beOn/hcpre/Readme.md

 configobj in unrepr mode, which means that it expects the values to be in python format.
-The means that strings "need to be quoted," lists ["must","be","in","brackets"], and other primitives like 2.3 (floats), 2 (integets), True and False (boolean values) can be used just as you would use them in a python script.
+The means that strings "need to be quoted," lists ["must","be","in","brackets"], and other primitives like 2.3 (floats), 2 (integers), True and False (boolean values) can be used just as you would use them in a python script.

 Customizing Node Configuration